yuriykis/funny-filter/README.md

   </p>
 </div>

+## Important Note
+Be careful when using this tool.
+It is still in development and may not work as expected.
+You may experience network connectivity issues after using this tool, so select the network interface carefully.
+At the moment, the tool is only tested on Fedora 38.
+It may not work on other Linux distributions.

 ## Features
 * Bandwidth Limiting: Set and unset bandwidth limits for specific IP addresses.
 * Packets Limiting: Set and unset packet rate limits for specific IP addresses.